lpsm-dev/certifications-guide/docs/aws/1-foundation/ai-practitioner/contents/resume.md

 - **Definition**: The basic units of text (e.g., words, subwords, or characters) that are processed by language models.
 In the context of LLMs, tokens are used to represent both inputs (text provided) and outputs (text generated).

 ### Context-Window
 - **Definition**: The maximum amount of tokens an LLM model can process at once, including both the input prompt and the output generated by the model.
-If the number of tokens exceeds the model’s context-window, earlier parts of the text may be truncated.
+If the number of tokens exceeds the model's context-window, earlier parts of the text may be truncated.
 - **Usage**: The context-window is a key factor in determining how much information can be fed into the model at one time and affects tasks like long-form text generation, document analysis, or multi-turn conversations.

 ### Hallucinations
 - **Definition**: Hallucinations occur when a language model generates incorrect or nonsensical information that may sound plausible but is not grounded in factual data or the provided input.
 - **Mitigations**:
   - Retrieval Augmented Generation (RAG): Mitigates hallucinations by retrieving relevant external data during the generation process, ensuring the model generates responses based on accurate information.
-  - Fine-Tuning: Training the model on more relevant, accurate data can help reduce hallucinations by aligning the model’s output with factual knowledge.
+  - Fine-Tuning: Training the model on more relevant, accurate data can help reduce hallucinations by aligning the model's output with factual knowledge.
   - Human-in-the-Loop (HITL): Incorporating human review in low-confidence areas can prevent hallucinated outputs from being used in critical applications.

 ### Multi-Modal Models
 - **Definition**: Models that work across multiple data types, embedding text, images, or even audio into a shared space.
 These models are commonly used for multimodal generation tasks, such as creating captions for images or generating visuals from textual descriptions, by leveraging different types of input to produce richer, more context-aware outputs.

 ---

 ### Search Methods